aymerick/kowa/README.md

 When you change server code, you have to rebuild it with `go build` and restart it.

-When you change a `SASS` file in a theme you don't have to rebuild the server, but you have to rebuild the theme:
+When you change a `SASS` file in a theme you don't have to rebuild the server, but you have to rebuild the theme, for example:

-    $ cd themes/willy
+    $ cd kowa-themes/willy
     $ grunt build

 Every time you make a change on a site thanks to the client app, the corresponding static site is rebuilt in the background.

 You can still trigger a manual rebuild of a static site with this command:

-    $ ./kowa build site1 -u `/path/to/kowa-client/public/upload`
+    $ ./kowa build site1 -t `/path/to/kowa-themes` -u `/path/to/kowa-client/public/upload`

-If you modify the code that handle images, you can regenerate all derivatives for a given site with this command:
+If you modify the code that handles images, you can regenerate all derivatives for a given site with this command:

     $ ./kowa gen_derivatives site1 -u `/path/to/kowa-client/public/upload`